 12.5.
 Gated Items

-Some categories require prior approval from Amazon like Health & Beauty Products & Grocery items.
-Beginners should begin with unrestricted categories or commonly known as ungated categories to avoid any unwanted speed breakers.
+Some categories require prior approval from Amazon, like Health & Beauty Products & Grocery items.
+Beginners should begin with unrestricted categories, commonly known as ungated ones, to avoid unwanted speed breakers.

 12.6.
 Electronics & Battery Items